 British Association for Local History

 This is the national organisation representing the interests of individual local historians and societies, and besides its quarterly journals, the Local Historian and Local History News, it has a programme of occasional publications.
-I am a member of its publications committee and have overseen the reissue (4th edition, 2017) of its useful Internet Sites for Local Historians: a Directory, compiled by Jaquelene Fillmore.
+I am chair of its publications committee and have overseen the reissue (4th edition, 2017) of its useful Internet Sites for Local Historians: a Directory, compiled by Jaquelene Fillmore, and Exploring Local History: a practical guide for teachers, by Geoff Timmins (2018).
 I am involved in producing other titles for the BALH.
 Full details of this and its other publications will be found at www.balh.org.uk.